Requirements for Programs at Educational Institutions Outside of Alberta

 2. The educational institution must have been in continuous operation for at least two years prior to seeking designation status.

-3. The educational institution is listed in one of the approved international program references.
+3. The educational institution is listed in one of the approved international educational references outlined below.

 Approved International Educational References